 You can increase the flow of water into your home either from the curb-side main or via the one coming into the house.
 This should be done carefully, however, and may require a call to your water provider.

-If you discover any leaks in your home plumbing system, you can attempt to patch them up - if the pipes are relatively new - with little fuss.
+You may want to attempt to patch up a pipe as a temporary fix, especially if the pipes are relatively new.
 All you'll need to do is shut off the water to that pipe, make sure it's dry and apply either a tape- or epoxy-based sealant, available at most hardware stores, to the affected area of the pipe.
 Some patches may not be advisable for lines that supply drinking or shower water, so check the packaging to make sure you get the right one.